 Sure.
 My name is John Walker, I’m

-a chairman of Macqurie Group of Companies in Korea, and I’m also the vice
+a chairman of Macquarie Group of Companies in Korea, and I’m also the vice

-chairman of Macqurie Capital Business in Asia.
+chairman of Macquarie Capital Business in Asia.
 But we are worldwide specialist

 areas like infrastructures, natural resources, and energy.
 We’ve got around